|Project||Estimated Beneficiaries||Estimated Benefits|

 Results to Date

 Information on results to date is available in the Table of Key Performance Indicators (a subset of the full set monitored under the El Salvador Monitoring and Evaluation Plan).
-The full set of performance indicators is detailed in the Monitoring and Evaluation Plan.
+The full set of performance indicators is detailed in the final Compact Monitoring and Evaluation Plan.
+The Post-Compact Monitoring and Evaluation Plan includes a smaller subset of indicators that MCC requires partner countries to report as the Compact closes.

 Impact Evaluation Framework